DanielStutzbach/blist/README.txt

 --------------------------

 64-bit architectures should work in theory, but have not been tested.

-Objects with __del__ methods that modify the BList that triggered the __del__ may cause undefined behavior.
-While we plan to fix this, we also suggest you rethink your code.

 Out-of-memory errors are not always handled correctly and may cause undefined behavior.
 While we plan to fix this, we hope that it does